Enter your salary to get a quick estimate before you start viewing properties.

 - The 30x rule is only the first screen.
 Referencing checks may also look at debt, dependants, missed payments, probation periods, or whether your income changes month to month, so the final limit can come out lower than the headline estimate.

-- Can I use joint income for rent affordability?
+- Can we use joint income if we rent as a couple?

-- Usually, yes, if everyone on the tenancy is named and their income is accepted by the landlord or referencing company.
-To estimate that, add the incomes together and enter the combined figure in annual income.
+Usually, yes, if both of you will be named on the tenancy and the landlord or referencing company accepts both incomes.
+Add your gross annual incomes together and enter the combined figure in annual income.

 - How does this compare with a full renting budget?